 Attend Your Home Inspection

 You’re free to attend your home inspection and ask questions throughout the process.
+(It might be helpful to have a home inspection checklist on hand.)
 Follow the inspector, but try not to get in the way.
 Don’t attempt to help with any testing yourself.
 If a scheduling conflict prevents you from attending your inspection, schedule another time to sit down and discuss the results with your inspector.

 3 Home Inspection Tips For Sellers